idahousa/NANets/README.md

 **Usage Instruction**
 - To train our proposed network with a custom dataset, please use the main.py script and set the train_flag flag to True.
 - To perform inference using our provided pretrained network, please provide the test dataset (itest_db in the main.py), and set the train_flag to False.
-- Providing the trainining, testing, and validation set by customize the bellow part in main.py.
+- Providing the trainining, testing, and validation set by customizing the bellow part in main.py.

     itrain_db, ival_db, itest_db = None, None, None

     In which:
     - train_db, val_db and test_db are the training, validation, and testing datasets.
     - train_db, val_db and test_db are the lists of (2d_image, 2d_mask) pairs
     - 2d_image is (0,255) gray image
     - 2d_mask is (0,1) label image.

 **Requiremetns**
 - Python >= 3.5